bitcoinops/bitcoinops.github.io/_includes/articles/payment-batching.md

----
-title: Payment Batching
-layout: chapter
----
+{:.post-meta}

-This chapter describes how
+This post describes how
-high-frequency spenders can use the scaling technique of *payment batching* to reduce transaction sizes and fees by about 75% in practical situations.
+high-frequency spenders can use the scaling technique of *payment batching* to reduce transaction fees and block space use by about 75% in practical situations.
-As of February 2019, payment batching is used by multiple popular Bitcoin services (mainly exchanges), is available as a built-in feature of many wallets (including Bitcoin Core), and should be easy to implement in custom wallets and payment-sending solutions.
+As of January 2021, payment batching is used by multiple popular Bitcoin services (mainly exchanges), is available as a built-in feature of many wallets (including Bitcoin Core), and should be easy to implement in custom wallets and payment-sending solutions.
 On the